m2osw/libtld/README.md

 # Notes:

+* Version 1.5.9 has been updated to the latest version of the world TLDs.
+  It also includes a fix to the email code so spaces are forbidden.

 * Version 1.5.0 offers a function to fold the characters of a domain to lowercase; including support for %XX encoding and UTF-8.